-Figure 8 shows specific cases of ionic current blockades and their effects on the AP morphology (Panels A-F), AP durations (Panels G-I), CL (Panels J-L) and MDP (Panels M-O).
-IKr is the principal repolarization current in the rapid repolarization phase in hiPSC-CMs and its blockade prolongs the AP in the Phase 3 as shown in Panel A. With varying extent of IKr block, APD successively increases (Panel H), cycle length decreases (Panel K) and MDP is slightly depolarized (Panel N).
-Figure 8B shows the reduction in AP magnitude as a result of INa block.
+Figure 9 shows specific cases of ionic current blockades and their effects on the AP morphology (Panels A-F), AP durations (Panels G-I), and CL (Panels J-L).
+IKr is the principal repolarization current in the rapid repolarization phase in hiPSC-CMs and its blockade prolongs the AP in the Phase 3 as shown in Panel A. With varying extent of IKr block, APD successively increases (Panel H) and cycle length decreases (Panel K).
+Figure 9B shows the reduction in AP magnitude as a result of INa block.
 Excessive blockage of INa (beyond 40%) however prevents the initiation of a spontaneous AP.
 The pacemaker current, If, plays a major role in maintaining spontaneous activity.
 A slight block in this current reduces the frequency of automaticity, lowers the MDP and the magnitude of AP (Panel E).
-More severe blocks (beyond 30%) of If inhibits the spontaneous AP generation (not shown).
+More severe blocks (beyond 50%) of If inhibits the spontaneous AP generation.
 Blocking ICaL significantly shortens the AP (Panels F and I) thereby reducing the CL (Panel L).
-Blockade of ICaL also produces elevation of MDP (Panel O).
-Blocking IKACh prolongs the AP in Phase 2 and 3 as shown in Panels D and G. Subsequently, there is elevation of MDP (Panel M) with higher extent of IKACh block.
+Blocking IKACh prolongs the AP in Phase 2 and 3 as shown in Panels D and G. Subsequently, there is elevation of MDP (not shown) with higher extent of IKACh block.
 Interestingly, although AP was prolonged, the CL was seen decreasing monotonically with the extent of IKACh block (Panel J).
 It was observed that in the diastolic phase (Phase 4), a reduced repolarization effect of IKACh favors diastolic depolarization offered by If.

-[42][43][44]–[46] [55]
+We further investigated the contribution of two atria-specific currents, namely, IKur and IKACh, which have been recorded in atrial-like and nodal-like hiPSC-CMs [42].
+Blocking IKur as a result of simulating the effects of 4-aminopyridine (4-AP; 50 µM) reduced phase-1 repolarization resulting in AP prolongation and increased AP magnitude as shown in Fig 10A.
+The extent of AP prolongation was proportional to the extent of IKur block.
+The spontaneous firing rate (bpm), however, remained unchanged.
+The AP prolongation in all phases of repolarization in our model is in agreement with the recent experimental findings [43].
+Figure 10B shows the effect of vagal stimulation by carbachol (CCh; 10 µM).
+The 200% enhancement of IKACh slowed down the spontaneous activity by xx% without any significant effect on the APD.

+Figure 11A shows the model behavior in hyperkalemia conditions.
+Our model showed increased spontaneous firing rate and diastolic depolarization when extracellular K+ was increased from 5.4 mM to 8 mM.
+This behavior is in agreement with several experimental studies in nodal cells [44]–[46].
+Figure 11B shows the effects of completely blocking INaCa.
+Inhibition of INaCa reduces the spontaneous firing rate and hyperpolarizes the membrane potential in our model.
+However, it does not abolish the spontaneous activity as reported in Kim et al. [55].

+3.4 Delayed Afterdepolarizations (DADs):

+The model was challenged with stressors such as isoproterenol stimulation and elevated extracellular calcium levels for occurrence of DADs.
+The model was burst paced at 5 Hz for 5 seconds to overload the SR with Ca2+ in presence of isoproterenol effects.
+The model exhibited several spontaneous DAD-triggered APs post burst-pacing as shown in Figure 12A (black arrows).
+Figure 12B shows the model behavior in hypercalcemia conditions ([Ca2+]o = 6 mM).
+The model AP exhibited oscillations (black arrow) after 2.5 sec which temporarily suppressed the spontaneous activity.
+The spontaneous AP resumed after the intracellular Ca2+ levels lowered.
+During the quiescent period, the NCX works in forward mode to extrude the excessive Ca2+, thus causing an inward current which slowly depolarizes the membrane and eventually restarts the spontaneous firing of APs.

 Discussion